• Skip to primary navigation

 Instructions

-1. Pulse the rolled oats in a food processor several times until chopped up a bit (you don’t want oat flour).
-Add half the beans, egg, soy sauce, tahini, smoked paprika, salt and pepper.
-Pulse a few more times until everything is well-incorporated but not totally puréed.
-Transfer to a big bowl and stir in the remaining black beans (leaving them whole), grated onion and garlic.
+1. Pulse the rolled oats in a food processor several times until chopped.
+Add half of the black beans, egg, soy sauce, tahini, smoked paprika, salt and pepper.
+Pulse a few more times until everything is well-incorporated but not totally purรฉed.
+Transfer to a big bowl and stir in the remaining black beans (leaving them whole) and the grated garlic.

 2. Divide the black bean mixture into 6 equal portions (a heaping 1/3 cup each) and place on a parchment-lined plate or quarter sheet pan.
-Refrigerate 15 minutes.
+Refrigerate for 30 minutes.ย

 3. Meanwhile, make the sauce by mixing mayo through cayenne in a small bowl.

-4. Heat a cast iron skillet and brush with olive oil.
-Roll each (chilled) bean portion into a ball with your hands and drop into the hot pan.
-Cook for about 5 minutes, pressing down gently with a spatula, then flipping and cooking 5-7 more minutes until browned and cooked through.
-It should be crisp on the outside and firm, not mushy, on the inside.
+5. Roll each black bean portion into a ball with your hands (use gloves if you have them) and drop into the hot pan.
+Cook each burger for about 5 minutes.
+Flip, press down firmly but gently and cook 5-7 more minutes until browned, adding a slice of cheese for the last 2 minutes.
+It should be crisp and lightly charred on the outside and firm (not mushy) on the inside.ย

 Equipment